-Given the nature of payables and the short period involved between their origination and settlement, their amortised cost is considered to be the same as their fair value at the date of origination.
+Given the nature of payables and the short time period involved between their origination and settlement, their amortised cost is considered to be the same as their fair value.

 Financial liabilities are derecognised when they are extinguished - that is, when the obligation specified in the contract is discharged, cancelled or expired.